cafread/big_tris_and_squares/README.md

 # big_tris_and_squares
-triangular numbers which are perfect squareT
+Triangular numbers which are perfect squares

+A triangular number is the sum of all positive real integers up to n.
+Sometimes, it happens that the result is a perfect square The numbers meeting this condition get large very quickly This generates the first